Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Evaluation of Identifying missing Relevant Persona

 \subsection{Metrics}

 We design a multi-faceted evaluation scheme to provide an assessment of model performance:

-\textbf{Influence} is a 3-point Likert scale (0: Irrelevant, 1: Minor, 2: Key) that measures the perceived impact of an unknown persona on a character's decision.
+\textbf{Influence} measures the perceived impact of a missing persona on a character's decision.
+We use a 3-point Likert scale (0: irrelevant, 1: minor, 2: key).
 This metric reflects a model's ability to provide in-depth insights.
-Based on the manually summarized choice situation (§\ref{subsec:anno_un}), each persona is scored on whether it is irrelevant to the choice, slightly shapes preferences, or serves as a central motivation or constraint.
-We use GPT-4.1 for full-scale automatic scoring.
-To validate this approach, we compared its ratings on 100 samples against human annotations, achieving a Cohen’s $\kappa$ of 0.658.
+Based on the manually summarized choice situation (\S~\ref{subsec:anno_un}), each persona is scored on whether it is irrelevant to the choice, slightly shapes preferences, or serves as a central motivation or constraint.
+We use GPT-4.1 (Temperature = 0.7) for full-scale automatic scoring.
+To validate this approach, we compared its ratings on 100 samples against human annotations, achieving a Cohen's $\kappa$ of 0.658.
 The human inter-annotator agreement on the same set reached a $\kappa$ of 0.831.
 Refer to Appendix~\ref{prompt_judge} for detailed definitions and the prompt.

-\textbf{Inaccessibility} measures the difficulty of acquiring an unknown persona, which also serves as a proxy for its ``depth.''
+\textbf{Inaccessibility} measures the difficulty of acquiring a missing persona, which also serves as a proxy for its privacy level.
 We use a 3-point Likert scale (0: Very Easy, 1: Easy, 2: Hard), where scores reflect whether a persona is observable by strangers (\textit{e.g.}, gender), known to acquaintances, or requires close friendship.
 We use GPT-4.1 for full-scale automatic scoring.
-To validate this method, we compared its ratings on 100 samples with human annotations, achieving a Cohen’s $\kappa$ of 0.501.
+To validate this method, we compared its ratings on 100 samples with human annotations, achieving a Cohen's $\kappa$ of 0.501.
 The inter-annotator agreement between two humans on the same set was a substantial $\kappa$ of 0.618.
 Refer to Appendix~\ref{prompt_judge} for the detailed prompt.

 \textbf{Fidelity} measures the semantic alignment between model-generated personas and the human-annotated gold references.
 The primary challenge is that free-text descriptions can be lexically different yet refer to the same underlying semantic factor.
-To handle this, we employ a two-step matching criterion: two personas are considered a match if (1) they belong to the same predefined persona category (\textit{e.g.}, Beliefs), and (2) both descriptions probe the same core persona with NLI (\S~\ref{subsec:anno_un}), even if their expressed values are contradictory (\textit{e.g.}, ``whether he likes X'' and ``whether he dislikes X'').
-Based on this robust matching logic, we compute standard Precision, Recall, and $F_1$ scores to quantify the fidelity of a model's output.
+To handle this, we employ a two-step matching criterion: two personas are considered a match if (1) they belong to the same predefined persona category (\textit{e.g.}, Beliefs), and (2) both descriptions probe the same persona with NLI (\S~\ref{subsec:anno_un}), persona descriptions are considered to refer to the same persona if the NLI model predicts either entailment or contradiction (\textit{e.g.}, ``whether he likes X'' and ``whether he dislikes X'').
+Based on this matching logic, we compute standard Precision, Recall, and $F_1$ scores to quantify the fidelity of a model's output.